red-list-ecosystem/typology-web-update-content/README.md

 #### Then...

-After running the script we need to commit and push the changes in the local repo to the remote:
+After running the scripts we need to commit and push the changes in the local repo to the remote:

 ```sh
 cd $WEBCONTENTREPO